Austrian far right says can work with Social Democrats' coalition terms

-VIENNA A senior member of Austria's far-right Freedom Party sees "nothing insurmountable" in the ruling Social Democrats' new preconditions for any future coalition talks, he said in remarks published on Friday.
+VIENNA (Reuters) - A senior member of Austria's far-right Freedom Party sees "nothing insurmountable" in the ruling Social Democrats' new preconditions for any future coalition talks, he said in remarks published on Friday.

 Austrian Chancellor Christian Kern said on Wednesday his Social Democratic Party (SPO) was renouncing its 30-year ban on national coalitions with the Freedom Party (FPO) and instead adopting a set of terms that any coalition partner must meet.